 With this clarity, you can simplify everything.

-This time management technique helps you get clear on your destination.
+This time management technique helps you get clear on your destination, but it only works if you have a measurable goal with a deadline.

 You become more focused on how to manage your time, resources and people to get there,